-Reservists can include any unreimbursed expenses that occur from the moment you leave home to fulfill your duty to the moment you return home.
-The total deduction allowed for reservists is limited by the Per Diem and Car Allowances in chapter 6 of Publication 463 on the IRS website.
+As a Reservist, you can include any unreimbursed expenses that occur from the moment you leave home to fulfill your duty to the moment you return home.
+The total deduction allowed for reservists is limited by the per diem and car allowances in Chapter 6 of Publication 463 on the IRS website.

-It’s important to note that even though you don’t have to include combat pay as earned income on your tax forms when dealing with individual retirement accounts (IRAs) you have to include your combat pay in your total gross income.
+It’s important to note that even though you don’t have to include combat pay as earned income on your tax forms when dealing with individual retirement accounts, you do have to include your combat pay in your total gross income.
 Your gross income decides your contribution and deduction limits for any IRA accounts, regardless of combat status.

-The IRS gives a lot more flexibility with IRA accounts to reservists called to active duty.
-If you were called to active duty as a reservist after September 11, 2001, and served for longer than 179 days, any early distribution (money withdrawn) from your IRA account during your time of active duty is immune to the 10% tax usually subjected to early distributions.
-You will have to years after your active duty period ends to repay any distributions into your account, even if those repayments put your IRA account over the earned income contribution limit for that year.
+The IRS gives a lot more flexibility with IRA accounts to Reservists called to active duty.
+If you were called to active duty as a Reservist after Sept.
+11, 2001, and served for longer than 179 days, any early distribution (money withdrawn) from your IRA account during your time of active duty is immune to the 10% tax usually subjected to early distributions.
+Certain rules allow Reservists to repay retirement account distributions during the two-year period when active duty ends, even if the repayment contributions exceed annual contribution limits.

 Deferred Payment Options

-Any members of the Armed Forces, who can prove to the IRA that their inability to pay their income taxes is due to their service in the military can apply to defer tax payments until 180 days after their release from military service.
+Any members of the armed forces who can prove to the IRS that their inability to pay their income taxes is due to their service in the military can apply to defer tax payments until 180 days after their release from military service.
 Tax payments made in full by the end of the deferment period won’t be subject to interest.

 Tax-Exempt Thrift Savings Plan Contributions